 Our services are on a sliding scale from $20-45 per treatment.
 You choose how much you pay, or can afford.
 The sliding scale is for all local residents and visitors to Hawai'i.
 There is an additional $10 intake-consultation fee for the first visit.
 We can in certain circumstances waive this fee if you are a student or in financial difficulty.
 Just let us know.

-Currently we are only set up to accept cash or check.
+We currently accept cash, checks, or credit cards for payment.
 If you prefer a Paypal payment just let us know and we can work that out with you.
 We don't do insurance billing, and you can read more about why in the FAQ section.

 Do acupuncture needles hurt?

 We're never sure how to answer this question.
 Especially when its being asked by someone with a body covered in tattoos (hours and hours worth of needles scraping across skin), or someone who's been in crippling pain for several days if not longer.
 We do get it that what everyone is actually asking is whether or not acupuncture feels like getting shots and blood tests.
 In other words is it as horrible as hypodermic needles in a doctor's office.
 The short answer is NO; it's nothing like the feeling of getting shots or blood taken.
 Here's the sentiment from one of our Yelp reviewers: "NOTE - IF YOU HAVE FEARS OF NEEDLES: Don't be scared of the needles, they are super thin and have nothing to do with the ones from docs and labs etc."